pedroaba/Projeto-BD2-Lab/README.md

 - Add new employee
 - Point Register
-- Query Employee
-- Query Point Registers
+- Resume
+- Clear all points of an employee
+- Delete one specific point
-- Update Employee data
+- Update Employee info